If you’re a business that’s just starting your net-zero journey, download Part 1 for our simple guides and actions checklist.

 With the cost of doing business rising, and new legislation on the horizon, there’s never been a more important time to think about how we use the resources we have.

 - Help you save money by reducing wasted stock or materials

 - Ensure you are ahead of new legislation, avoiding additional taxes or fines

 - Give you a competitive advantage in a crowded marketplace

 - Open new markets and offer new opportunities for branding and promotion

 The Net-Zero Business Toolkit aims to make sustainability simple, so you can get started with net-zero, saving money and future-proofing your operations.
-This toolkit is suitable for businesses of any sector or size, and contains a range of information and tools to help you move towards net-zero, whether you’re starting out, checking your progress, or looking to make fundamental changes to the way you work.
+This toolkit is suitable for businesses of any sector or size, whether you’re starting out, checking your progress, or looking to make fundamental changes to the way you work.

 The toolkit comes in 2 parts;

 Part 1 – Our 6 Benefits To Business Guides and checklist

 Ideal for: businesses who are starting their net-zero journey, or who want to assess their baseline level of circularity.